Toilet training

 It is vital that you work closely with parents, carers and specialists to give children consistent messages about toilet training.

 You should help parents and carers understand the importance of toilet training in the early years.
 This will help children in your care get ready for the transition to school.
-You can share with parents and carers The Institute of Health Visiting’s advice and tips on toilet training.
+You can share the Potty Training Guide with parents and carers.

 Where a child is struggling with toilet training, it would be helpful to encourage parents and carers to talk to their GP or health visitor.